apache/spark/docs/sql-programming-guide.md

 # Migration Guide

+## Upgrading From Spark SQL 1.5 to 1.6

+ - From Spark 1.6, by default the Thrift server runs in multi-session mode.
+Which means each JDBC/ODBC connection owns a copy of their own SQL configuration and temporary function registry.
+Cached tables are still shared though.
+If you prefer to run the Thrift server in the old single-session mode, please set option `spark.sql.hive.thriftServer.singleSession` to `true`.
+You may either add this option to `spark-defaults.conf`, or pass it to `start-thriftserver.sh` via `--conf`:

+   {% highlight bash %}
+   ./sbin/start-thriftserver.sh \
+     --conf spark.sql.hive.thriftServer.singleSession=true \
+     ...
+   {% endhighlight %}

 ## Upgrading From Spark SQL 1.4 to 1.5

  - Optimized execution using manually managed memory (Tungsten) is now enabled by default, along with